Genie in a Bottle: Critical reception

 Nicole Hogsett of Yahoo! found the song's appeal was due to the catchy chorus but found the song separated her from other pop stars at the time of the single's release.
 Hogsett found the song quickly "established she was different than your typical pop star".
 People called the song "sexy" and "pulsating".
 A writer for The New York Times "got" the song's youthful message and said "One of the summer's catchiest singles captures the moment's anxieties about teenage sex.
 'Genie in a Bottle', sung by the blue-eyed former Mouseketeer Christina Aguilera, is a skittish dance hit propelled by indecision".
 Pier Dominquez, writer of A Star Is Made found the song could be deemed suggestive but stated the track does not promote sex or promiscuity.
 He found the sensuality of the song came from Aguilera's vocal delivery and found her ad-libbing something that would set her apart from other artists.

 Eliseo Cardona, CDNow senior editor, was not satisfied with the translation: "...when Aguilera sings her breakout hit "Genie in the Bottle" in a direct Spanish translation, "Genio atrapado", she sounds funny, if not ill at ease.
 Indeed, the overly literal Spanish lyrics make for both a good laugh and a better yawn."
 Parry Gettelman of Orlando Sentinel praised her vocals: "Aguilera's powerhouse style works best on the urban-flavored up-tempo numbers.
 She uses the more attractive lower end of her range on expanses of 'Genio Atrapado'."
 Sean Piccoli, music writer of Sun-Sentinel, wrote a positive review: "'Genio Atrapado', the opener, is as cheesy-sexy-cool as the original, 'Genie in a Bottle', her first hit.
 The translation fits the tune, not vice versa, so Aguilera can still revel in her teenage awakening even without a Spanish equivalent of, 'Ya gotta rub me the right way'."
 The song was voted as the 18th best song of 1999 by Pazz & Jop.
-It was nominated for Best Female Pop Vocal Performance at the 42nd Annual Grammy Awards.
+It was nominated for Best Female Pop Vocal Performance at the 42nd Annual Grammy Awards, and won the BMI Award.